Guildflow/guildflow-marketing-website/content/blog/goal-oriented-side-event-ideas/index.md

 ## Any other ideas?

-Those are few ideas from my own head and experiences.
+Those are few ideas from my own experiences.
 I'd love to hear if you have any more for a future update to this post.

 Thanks, and best of luck with your technical meetup.